evanderknaap/cbdemo/README.md

 ## Demo 2

-In the second demo, we are going to read dummy sensory data from pubsub.
+In the second demo, we are going to read dummy sensor data from pubsub.
 We will create this dummy data with a [faker](https://github.com/joke2k/faker) python scripts, which we will run locally.